Doctor of Public Health

 Transfer Credit Hours

 Students may request that up to, but no more than, six (6) graduate credits be applied toward the 60 credits required for the Dr.P.H.
-Transfer credit must also satisfy the same requirements as courses taught for doctoral training within the Jiann-Ping Hsu College of Public Health (e.g., minimum grade of "B"), be consonant with the student’s approved program of study, and have been received from a regionally accredited college or university.
+Transfer credit must also satisfy the same requirements as courses taught for doctoral training within the Jiann-Ping Hsu College of Public Health (e.g., minimum grade of "B"), be consistent with the student’s approved program of study, and have been received from a regionally accredited college or university.
 Thesis and dissertation credit cannot be transferred.
 The student must provide documentation in support of equivalence, such as a course syllabus, transcript, term paper, and/or instructor testimony.
-Equivalence is determined by the Division Director.
+Equivalence is determined by the JPHCOPH faculty responsible for teaching the specific class.
 Credit reductions do not influence the residency and enrollment requirements or comprehensive examination procedures.

 Course Time Limit